azuyalabs/yasumi/README.md

 # Introduction

-Yasumi (Japanese for 'Holiday'「休み」) is the easy PHP library that helps you retrieve the dates and names of holidays and other special celebrations from various countries/states.
-It is calculation and rule driven avoiding the need of a comprehensive database.
+Yasumi (Japanese for 'Holiday'「休み」) is an easy PHP library that helps you retrieve the dates and names of holidays and other special celebrations from various countries/states.
+It is calculation and rule-driven avoiding the need for a comprehensive database.

-Many services exist that can provide holiday information, however are either not entirely free or only offer limited information.
+Many services exist that can provide holiday information, however, they are either not entirely free or only offer limited information.
 In addition, no exhaustive PHP library exists today covering a wide range of holidays and countries.
-[PEAR's Date_Holidays](https://pear.php.net/package/Date_Holidays) library was a similar attempt, however it hasn't been updated for a long time.
+[PEAR's Date_Holidays](https://pear.php.net/package/Date_Holidays) library was a similar attempt, however, it hasn't been updated for a long time.

 # Highlights